The Great Retention in the Nuclear industry in 2022

 People feel wanted

 Company policies around flexible working, inclusion and well-being are reflected in the lived experience of employees.
-The behaviours of people managers are central to the experiences of team members and a key determinant of whether they will stay or leave.
+The behaviors of people managers are central to the experiences of team members and a key determinant of whether they will stay or leave.
 Managers that invest time and effort in their own development around how to create an inclusive environment, how to manage distributed teams and how to support the well-being of colleagues will be those that retain and attract talent.

 Sense of purpose